-4.1.1 Where a student considers themselves to be under physical threat or at serious risk of imminent harm, they should always contact the Police in the first instance.
-Support for

-- 4.1.2 Students should raise complaints of harassment or bullying in a timely manner.
+- 4. Procedures for making a complaint about Harassment and Bullying - 4.1 Principles - 4.1.1 Where a student considers themselves to be under physical threat or at serious risk of imminent harm, they should always contact the Police in the first instance.
+Support for students in this situation can be provided by those members of the College community set out in the section 'Advice and Support' above. - 4.1.2 Students should raise complaints of harassment or bullying in a timely manner.
 Unless the College is notified of incidents of harassment or bullying within a reasonable length of time, the College may not be able to adequately investigate or take steps to prevent or eliminate harassment or bullying.
 However, where there are exceptional reasons for delay, a significantly delayed complaint may be considered. - 4.1.3 The College will act as appropriate and without unreasonable delay on reports of bullying and harassment alleged against a member of staff of the College. - 4.1.4 All parties involved should act in good faith to seek a successful resolution of any complaint at as early a stage as possible. - 4.1.5 All parties will be treated fairly, consistently and with respect. - 4.1.6 A student raising a complaint under this procedure has the right to have the complaint reviewed and if deemed necessary, investigated and handled appropriately by the College and meetings, decisions and confirmation of decisions will not be unreasonably delayed. - 4.1.7 The individual or individuals against whom a complaint is made shall have the right to respond to any allegations made against them should any investigation be required. - 4.1.8 All parties involved in the investigation process must submit all relevant evidence at the time of the investigation.
 All evidence submitted will be shared with the Reporting Party, Responding Party, Investigator and named contact within the relevant Student Support Office. - 4.1.9 Use of a third party to help resolve the problem, whether internal or external, may be considered where deemed to be appropriate by the College. - 4.1.10 Should the complaint also be investigated by the Police, the investigation may need to be postponed.
 If this is the case, advice can be sought from the relevant Student Support Office or the Finance & HR team. - 4.1.11 The Investigating Officer will act promptly and tactfully, observing appropriate levels of confidentiality at all times. - 4.1.12 A complaint determined by the College to be malicious, demonstrably false or vexatious may give rise to disciplinary proceedings against the Reporting Party. - 4.1.13 The Finance & Operations Director or a delegated College Officer will consider any support needs of the parties involved in the report.
 They will undertake a risk assessment, seeking specialist advice where required, in order to determine if any precautionary measures are required. - 4.2 Suspension from duty - 4.2.1 Where an allegation of a serious offence has been made against a member of staff, for example an offence that may amount to gross misconduct, it may be appropriate to suspend the member of staff from duty on full pay.
 Full details of suspension process can be found in the Staff Disciplinary Policy and Procedure.